Confident learning starts calm

 Meet Lex

 I take an approach that sees the child as a kid needing to take on a challenge in their life, not just a student striving to get a grade but actually learning how to build confidence in themselves by addressing a challenge.
 Emotionally-focused tutoring that works with their Social-Emotional needs as well as their academic needs.
-Not here to build ‘perfect’ students, but to instill a growth mindset and build confidence by developing strong math and spanish skills in a thoughtful, fun, focused way.
+Not here to build ‘perfect’ students, but to instill a growth mindset and build confidence by developing strong math and Spanish skills in a thoughtful, fun, focused way.

 Math